Tusk, Macron seek to Trump-proof Europe and boost security – DW – 12/13/2024

 European heavyweight needed

-Tusk may hope that by mounting a pro-Ukrainian, pro-defense European coalition of the willing, he can make his country's role in assisting Ukraine more visible to the West and make his get his appeals for EU funding for fortifications along Poland's eastern border heard.
+It is possible that Tusk hopes that by mounting a pro-Ukrainian, pro-defense European coalition of the willing, he can make his country's role in assisting Ukraine more visible to the West and get his appeals for EU funding for fortifications along Poland's eastern border heard.

 "France plays a constructive and important role in Western support for Kyiv.
 Without Paris, the coalition of the willing might be more prone to dissolve," said Zerka.